nationalarchives/a-b-testing/README.md

 ### Google Optimize Redirect Test

-In practical terms within a CMS environment, the Redirect Test will allow us to significantly amend the structure, content CSS and JavaScript.
+In practical terms within a CMS environment, the **Redirect Test will allow us to significantly amend the structure, content CSS and JavaScript**.
 It therefore seems most suited to:
 * the 'Template Test - Different Layout' and 'New Concept' variants of A/B Tests
 * where the full URL is known

-We have created an active Google Optimize redirect experiment at [http://a-b-testing-experiments.azurewebsites.net/redirect-test/](http://a-b-testing-experiments.azurewebsites.net/redirect-test/) which redirects 50% of users to a different page (within a `/new/` directory) that has a different layout.
+We have created an active Google Optimize redirect experiment at [http://a-b-testing-experiments.azurewebsites.net/redirect-test/](http://a-b-testing-experiments.azurewebsites.net/redirect-test/) which redirects 80% of users to a different page (within a `/new/` directory) that has a different layout.

 ![Redirect Test in Google Optimize](redirect-optimize.png)